-Table 10 shows an example schematic as it would appear in part 3.
+Table 10 shows an example schematic as it would appear in TPM 2.0 Part 3.
 The example is for a response sent from the TPM after successful completion of the example command in Table 8.
 The response has the same number of sessions in the same order as did the command.